-From paper towels to grocery bags, there are reusable versions of most kitchen staples available these days.
-Consider living a green lifestyle by making a sustainable swap and implementing things like cloth towels, beeswax wraps, silicone food bags, or mesh produce totes into your everyday life.
+From paper towels and storage bags to wraps and grocery bags, there are reusable versions of most kitchen staples available these days.
+Consider living a green lifestyle by making a sustainable swap and implementing things like the following into your everyday life:

 In the market for a new appliance, TV, or light bulbs?
-Always look for the government-backed Energy Star rating and logo.
+Always look for the government-backed ENERGY STAR rating and logo when purchasing.

-This extends beyond home appliances; consider Energy Star-rated windows and doors to improve your home's energy efficiency.
+This extends beyond home appliances; installing ENERGY STAR-rated windows and doors are sure to improve your home's energy efficiency.

-Believe it or not, junk mail makes up about 6% of annual paper waste in the United States.
+Believe it or not, junk mail makes up about 6% of annual paper waste in the United States--over 100 billion pieces of junk mail are delivered annually!
 Opting out of unnecessary mail, unsubscribing from magazines you don’t read, and paying your bills online are digital habits you can adopt that'll make a big difference for the environment.

-Water is essential, and we all use it daily; however, it’s crucial that you do your part and ensure you aren’t using it in excess.
-Upkeep an eco-friendly home by doing things like turning off the faucet while you brush your teeth, collecting rainwater to water your lawn, and fixing a leaking faucet will decrease your home’s water usage significantly.
+Water is essential, and we all use and need it daily; however, it’s crucial that you do your part and ensure you aren’t using water in excess.
+Upkeep an eco-friendly home by doing things like turning off the faucet while you brush your teeth, collecting rainwater to water your lawn, and fixing a leaking faucet to decrease your home’s water usage significantly.

-Consider installing low-flow faucets and toilets to further conserve water.
+Want to take it a step further?
+Install low-flow faucets and toilets to conserve even more water.

 The benefits of gardening are endless—for your health and the environment.
 Starting a backyard garden is a great way to stay active and reduce your energy costs, noise pollution, and carbon footprint.

 Getting fresh, home-grown food is a delicious and rewarding bonus, too!
-Additionally, explore composting as a way to reduce kitchen waste and enrich your garden soil, closing the loop on organic matter.
+Plus, research composting as a way to reduce kitchen waste and enrich your garden soil, closing the loop on organic matter.